ontodev/cogs/README.md

 - `-w`/`--writer`: email of the user to give write access to
 - `-o`/`--owner`: email of the user to transfer ownership to

-We **do not recommend** transferring ownership of the COGS project Sheet, as this will prevent COGS from performing any administrative actions (e.g., `cogs delete`).
-If you do transfer ownership and wish to delete the project, you should simply remove the `.cogs/` directory and then go online to Google Sheets and manually delete the project Sheet.
+We **do not recommend** transferring ownership of the COGS project spreadsheet, as this will prevent COGS from performing any administrative actions (e.g., `cogs delete`).
+If you do transfer ownership and wish to delete the project, you should simply remove the `.cogs/` directory and then go online to Google Sheets and manually delete the project.

 ---